j50n/deno-proc/site/src/example-counting-words.md

 Clean, readable code.
 Understandable error handling.
 Fast.
-The only downside is that the processing is done in-process (we only have one thread to work with in JavaScript), so if you are doing other things this could slow them down.
+The only downside is that the processing is done in-process (we only have one thread to work with in JavaScript).
+If you are doing other things at the same time, this will slow them down.